Correcting Turbulence-induced Errors in Fiber Positioning for the Dark Energy Spectroscopic Instrument: Method

 \subsection{Gaussian Process Modeling}

 Gaussian processes naturally describe the turbulence seen by DESI fibers.
 We have measurements of the positions $\boldsymbol{x}_n$ of roughly 5000 fibers $n$ in two dimensions\footnote{Technically, we are counting here both the actual fibers and the fiducials.}.
 These measurements derive from the centroids of the light of the back-illuminated fibers in images from the FVC.
-The centroids are converted into locations in the focal plane using information about the current setting of the atmospheric dispersion corrector, the measured locations of 120 fiducial locations, and a model for the optics of the DESI corrector lens \citep{Kent:2023}.
+The centroids are converted into locations in the focal plane using information about the current setting of the ADC, the measured locations of 120 fiducials, and a model for the optics of the DESI corrector lens.
+See \citet{Kent:2023} for a more complete description of the process used to connect positioners with locations on the sky.
 Using the nominal locations of stationary points (\textsection\ref{subsec:stationary}), we can compute the displacement $\boldsymbol{d}$ of the stationary points due to turbulence and noise.
 The displacements $\boldsymbol{d}$ have a correlation function $C_{nm}$ which we model as the sum of a turbulent kernel $K$ and a diagonal noise term:

 where $\delta_{nm}$ is the Kronecker delta and $n$ and $m$ index over fibers.
 Given the correlation function $C$ and measured displacements $\boldsymbol{d}_n$, the predicted turbulence at any position $\boldsymbol{x}_s$ is given by